ODAGAMMXIX/PFOLIO4_JOBNATION/front/README.md

 # Install Node and Dependencies

-To start this project in local environment, is necessary install Node JS and run command above on project directory to install the dependencies.
+To start this project in local environment, is necessary install Node JS and run command bellow on project directory to install the dependencies.

 ### npm install